 HIV/AIDS remains a major public health problem

-14 per cent of Zimbabweans live a life with HIV/AIDS, one of the highest prevalence rates in the world.
-Out of one million people infected, 180,000 are children.
-The disease therefore remains the most striking public health issue in the country.
-Children whose parents are HIV-positive face multiple vulnerabilities, such as becoming infected themselves, the risk of losing parental care, social discrimination and neglect.
+HI/AIDS is one of the country’s most pressing health issues.
+14 per cent of Zimbabweans live a life with HIV/AIDS, one of the highest rates in the world.
+Out of over one million people infected, 180,000 are children.
+Children whose parents are HIV-positive are especially vulnerable.
+They risk becoming infected themselves, losing parental care, or may face social discrimination.

 Twins feeling safe and having fun with their SOS mother (photo: S. Kitshoff)